 By Jeffrey Jones, DDS

-If you can’t wait until next month for more information about solving problems with dentures, contact Jeffrey Jones, DDS, LLC at 309-454-5830 or visit By Jeffrey Jones, DDS or www.jeffjonesdentistry.com.
+For more information about mini-implants, headache treatment with a dental device, or to schedule a dental check-up, you may contact Jeffrey Jones, DDS, LLC at 309-454-5830 or visit www.implantandcrown2650.com or www.jeffjonesdentistry.com.
 Jeffrey Jones DDS, LLC is located at 305 S. Linden Street in Normal.
 Dr. Jones is a general dentist and provides state-of-the-art dentistry for all ages.